-The boundary of the DZ is shown below in Figure 18.
+The boundary of the DZ is shown below in Figure 14.

-Using the Environmental Governance Principles listed above in Figure 13, Longford County Council has developed a list of five Climate Actions specifically tailored to the DZ.
+Using the Environmental Governance Principles listed above in Figure 13 (p.65), Longford County Council has developed a list of 5 Climate Actions specifically tailored to the DZ.
 Longford County Council will pursue these actions, which are listed in section 6.4 below, over the lifetime of the Climate Action Plan.